-Populations have been at war with each other for at least as long as they have had a system of recording conflicts.
-Combat presents an unforgiving environment for those who are not thinking rationally.
+Populations have been at war with each other for at least as long as there was a system of recording conflicts.
+Combat presents an unforgiving environment for those who did not think rationally.
 Early on the Greeks developed the concept of massing a dense body of fighters into an almost irresistible weapon to shatter the enemy lines.
 Henry the Fifth’s long bowmen at Agincourt gave a person pause to consider if that was still true, but 400 years later at Waterloo, Wellington’s troops still formed shoulder-to-shoulder to face an enemy with muskets that were perhaps less accurate than Welsh long bows (Keegan, 1993).
-A scant fifty years after that, the US would pay in blood for not recognizing that the rifle had gotten more accurate and longer ranged (Murray, 2016).
+A scant fifty years after that, the US would pay in blood for not recognizing that the Civil War rifle had gotten more accurate and longer ranged (Murray, 2016).
 The American marksmen had grown up with firearms in their hands.
 Toward the end of that war, a critical thinker developed and advocated a more dispersed and agile style of attack in response to these technologies (Randolph, 1905).
 But all was forgotten during the American Indian Wars and the British Colonial Wars, and that oversight led to the incredible losses in WW I (Scales, 1976).
 German Maxims did not honor the bravery of men walking in orderly fashion toward their trenches.
 In fact, an extension of those inclinations to form an “iron fist” of men may have found its expression in the case of Torpedo Eight in WW II’s battle of Midway, in which every plane of that unit was shot down without a landing a single blow against the Japanese Imperial Navy (Mrazek, 2008).
 A dearth of critical thinking missed the fact that the concentrated planes of Torpedo Eight did not provide the Americans with an iron fist; it provided the Japanese with a single target upon which the entire fleet could concentrate their defenses.
-A fifth of the names on the Wall at the Vietnam Memorial did not die at the hands of the foe (National Archives, 2020) and it is unknown how many of the other four-fifths were lost due to lack of application of real-time critical thinking.
-If the nation were to be able to engage the emerging powers of virtual reality and virtual humans to improve both selection and training to reduce errors, good work will have been done for the defense personnel who are in harm’s way today.
+A fifth of the names on the Wall at the Vietnam Memorial did not die at the hands of the foe (National Archives, 2020) and it is unknown how many of the other four-fifths were lost due to lack of real-time critical thinking.
+If the nation were to be able to engage the emerging powers of virtual reality and virtual humans to improve both selection and training to reduce such errors, good work will have been done for the defense personnel who are in harm’s way.

-The delegation of command prerogatives further and further down the chain of command means that even junior Non Commissioned Officers (NCOs) now have operational separation from higher command oversight and counsel, so they must exercise independent judgment in the conduct of combat operations (Hogan, 2003).
-Simultaneously, the locus of higher-level control has flowed from the front line Roman Centurion to the Army headquarters of World War II to the halls of Washington during the Vietnam War.
-Indeed, many casualties inflicted on radical Islamists came by recent decisions made by drone operators sitting in communication centers located in a different continent.
+The delegation of command authority further and further down the chain of command means that even junior Non Commissioned Officers (NCOs) now have operational distance from higher command oversight and counsel, so they must exercise independent judgment in combat operations (Hogan, 2003).
+Ironically, the locus of higher-level control has flowed from the front line Roman Centurion to the Army headquarters of World War II to the halls of Washington during the Vietnam War.
+Indeed, many casualties inflicted on radical Islamists came by recent decisions made by drone operators sitting in communication centers located on a different continent.

 Critical Thinking